Loop3D/geosoft_grid/README.md

 ## Code to convert geosoft grids to geotiffs based on info at:

 https://help.seequent.com/Oasis-montaj/9.9/en/Content/ss/process_data/grid_data/c/geosoft_grid_file_format.htm plus info that compression is in fact zlib not LZRW1 regardless of what COMP_TYPE says!
+(Thanks Evren Pakyuz-Charrier).

+## Future development of this code has been taken up by Fatiando starting with: https://github.com/fatiando/harmonica/pull/348#issuecomment-1315965084

 Doesn't handle everything yet:
 - Should check data type in ES & SF and handle data types accordingly